 History of the Rental Housing Act

 The principal act commenced on 1 August 2000 and various amendments followed.
 The 2007 Amendment Act created a body called the Rental Housing Tribunal (with one in some provinces like the Western Cape, Gauteng, Kwa-Zulu Natal) to settle disputes between the parties to residential lease agreements.
-The latest amendment was in 2014.
+The latest amendment was in 2014 but we are still waiting for the commencement date of the amendment act.